Skip to content

 HRT plays a crucial role in maintaining bone density.
 Oestrogen helps prevent bone density loss, reducing the risk of osteoporosis and fractures, which are more common post-menopause due to the decrease in oestrogen levels.

-Some studies suggest that HRT may have cardiovascular benefits when started near the onset of menopause.
+Some studies suggest that HRT may have cardiovascular benefits when started near the onset of menopause (1).
 Oestrogen has a protective effect on your heart and as levels begin to fall prior to and during menopause, fat can build up in your arteries and cholesterol levels can begin to rise.
-Oestrogen, which is found in HRT, helps to prevent the build up of fat within blood vessels and also helps to maintain the elasticity of blood vessels, potentially reducing the risk of heart disease by keeping your blood vessels healthy.

 Many women report an improved quality of life when using HRT.
 The alleviation of symptoms allows for better sleep, mood, and energy levels, enabling women to maintain their usual activities and overall well-being.

-Risks and Drawbacks of HRT
+Risks and drawbacks of HRT

-Cancer Risks
+Cancer risk

 One of the most significant concerns with HRT is the potential increased risk of certain cancers:

-• Breast Cancer: Some studies have indicated an elevated risk of breast cancer with long-term use of combined and oestrogen- only HRT.
+• Breast cancer: Some studies have indicated an elevated risk of breast cancer with long-term use of combined and oestrogen-only HRT.
 Combined HRT affects breast cancer risk more than oestrogen-only.

-• Ovarian Cancer: There is a small increased risk of ovarian cancer associated with all types of HRT, although the risk diminishes after discontinuation.
+• Ovarian cancer: There is a small increased risk of ovarian cancer associated with all types of HRT, although the risk diminishes after discontinuation.

-• Womb (endometrial) Cancer: Oestrogen-only HRT increases the risk of womb cancer.
+• Womb (endometrial) cancer: Oestrogen-only HRT increases the risk of womb cancer.
 This is why it is usually only offered to women who have had a hysterectomy.

 It is worth noting that the risk of cancer for all types of HRT reduces once the HRT is stopped.

-Cardiovascular Risks
+Cardiovascular risks

 The relationship between HRT and cardiovascular health is complex:

-• Heart Disease: While HRT may benefit heart health if started early, it can increase the risk of heart disease if begun many years after menopause.
+• Heart disease: While HRT may benefit heart health if started early, it can increase the risk of heart disease if begun many years after menopause.

 • Stroke: HRT has been associated with a slightly increased risk of stroke, particularly in older women.